oxheadalpha/nft-tutorial/README.md

 #### Network Configuration Commands

-- `set-network <network>` selects specified pre-configured network as an active one.
+- `set-network <network>` select specified pre-configured network as an active one.
   All subsequent commands will operate on the active network

   Example: